AAmingGaming/OxClone/README.md

 Download Arhcives? (y/n):
 ```

+## Console output
+As the program is running, status information is output to the console.

+Initially the program goes through a scraping phase where it finds the course pages and thier hierarchical structure

 # Output
 By defualt the scraper outputs to the local folder './output/' which **cannot exist** before running the tool.